Anna Harvey (social scientist)

 Anna Harvey is an American social scientist whose research is focused on criminal justice and judicial decisionmaking.
-She is the 15th President and CEO of the Social Science Research Council.
+From 2021 to 2025 she was the 15th President and CEO of the Social Science Research Council.
 She is also Professor of Politics and founder and Director of the Public Safety Lab at New York University.
 She is a National Trustee of Ohio University.

 Education and career

 Harvey received a B.A. in political science from the Honors Tutorial College at Ohio University in 1988 and a Ph.D. in Politics from Princeton University in 1995.
 She joined New York University in 1994 and is currently Professor of Politics, Affiliated Professor of Data Science, and Affiliated Professor of Law at New York University.
 She chaired the university's Department of Politics from 2000 until 2004 and served as Interim Dean of the Graduate School of Arts and Science from 2015 until 2017.
-She founded the Public Safety Lab at New York University in 2017 and remains its Director.
+She founded the Public Safety Lab at New York University in 2017 and remains its director.